[Skip to Content]

 24. Graphics

 A. Graphics.
 Submit ONE editorial cartoon, single comic strip, flier or graphic illustration.
 Work may be published online or in a print publication.
 Drawing and written elements, if any, must be the work of the entrant.
+Submit both the original graphic and a copy of the work as published.

 Judges will consider only the appearance of the original format, NOT the reproduction.
 Text, unless an integral part of drawn/designed work, will not be considered